Grey Cairns of Camster: Camster Round

 Camster Round is, as the name suggests, a circular cairn; it measures 18 m in diameter by 3.7 m high.
 Its form may be similar to that of the original separate round cairns that were later amalgamated into Camster Long.
 It is virtually intact with a high vaulted chamber at its centre, accessed from a passage 6 m long and 0.8 m high at the east-south-east side of the cairn.
 The passage appears to have been deliberately put out of use by blocking it up with stones piled up to the height of its roof.
 When it was excavated, archaeologists found that the floor of the cairn was composed of a 0.3 m deep layer of black earth, ash and burnt bones.
 It appears that bodies were placed there in a sitting position, though, oddly, without leg bones; the legs appear either to have been removed or to have rotted off before the bodies were deposited in the cairn.

 Archaeology

-The first archaeological investigations of the cairns was carried out between 1865–6 by Joseph Anderson and Robert Shearer, who investigated a total of seven chambered tombs in Caithness including the two at Camster.
+The first archaeological investigations of the cairns was carried out between 1865 and 1866 by Joseph Anderson and Robert Shearer, who investigated a total of seven chambered tombs in Caithness including the two at Camster.
 The Camster Round Cairn was investigated in 1865, followed by the Camster Long Cairn in 1866.

-Between 1966-1968, limited studies were carried out by P.R.
-Ritchie, where some debris was removed and preparatory work was done for the purpose of conservation.
-Large-scale studies were subsequently carried out between 1971–3 by John Corcoran.
+Between 1966 and 1968, limited studies were carried out by P. R. Ritchie, where some debris was removed and preparatory work was done for the purpose of conservation.
+Large-scale studies were subsequently carried out between 1971 and 1973 by John Corcoran.
 However, his illness and death during the excavations meant that the results of his work were not published.
-Lionel Masters took up the task of completing the excavation and carrying out archaeological research and conservation between 1976–80.
+Lionel Masters took up the task of completing the excavation and carrying out archaeological research and conservation between 1976 and 1980.
 The task of consolidating and restoring the cairns was finally concluded in 1981.